sderev/wslshot/README.md

 wslshot -n 3
 ```

-This will fetch the three most recent screenshots.
+This fetches the three most recent screenshots.

 **Convert screenshots to a different format**: